alterisian/oil-refinery-api/README.md

 ### Update 20th May
 - Cloned the repo.
 We added the wikipedia client.
 We added a scraper.
 We added a test to see if the scraper retrieves a refinery.
 It's green.
 - Next: Would be take the output, and find all the countries.
 Then the refineries list, then extract the refinery data by regex.

+### Update 28th May.
+- Changed the name from oil-refinery-api to pollutants-api, to clarify the use case, and extend it's coverage.
+- Update to the README to describe the project better.